nuthintrue/AuthEngine/README.md

 $ bundle
 ```

-Or install it yourself as:
+Or install it yourself as: (DO NOT RUN THIS YET AS I HAVE NOT PUBLISHED THIS)
 ```bash
 $ gem install auth_engine
 ```